 Located in central Switzerland, Lucerne has a long and rich history, which is evident in the many historical sites and buildings found throughout the city.

 When visiting Lucerne, be sure to take advantage of the city’s location on the shores of Lake Lucerne.
-The views of the Alps from the lakeshore are simply breathtaking, and there are many things to see and do in the area.
+The views of the Alps from the lakeshore are breathtaking, and there are many things to see and do in the area.

 If you’re looking to explore the best of Lucerne, Switzerland, be sure to check out these top tips!